-- Coordinate with TDOT, VDOT, and local agencies on project schedules and funding (MTPO) - Continue to provide planning assistance in the development of various TIP projects (MTPO, TDOT, VDOT) - Continue to organize and develop project groupings that are defined as those that share similar characteristics such as signal projects, safety projects, intersection improvements, and enhancement projects.
+- Coordinate with TDOT, VDOT, and local agencies on project schedules and funding (MTPO) - Continue to provide planning assistance in the development of various TIP projects, i.e. Main Street, Island Road, Rock Spring Road projects (MTPO, TDOT, VDOT) - Continue to organize and develop project groupings that are defined as those that share similar characteristics such as signal projects, safety projects, intersection improvements, and enhancement projects.
 (MTPO, TDOT, VDOT) - Publication of "Annual List of Obligated Projects" (in coordination with TDOT Local Planning Division) - typically during the fall quarter.
 (MTPO)